Nehonix-Team/ret-compiler/CONTRIBUTING.md

-# Contributing to Fortify Schema
+# Contributing to ReliantType

-Thank you for your interest in contributing to Fortify Schema.
+Thank you for your interest in contributing to ReliantType.
 This document provides guidelines and information for contributors.

 ## Table of Contents